machine mastery

 Benefits of Extended Pre-Infusion

-1. Reduces Channeling
+1. The Channeling Killer

 Common Pre-Infusion Mistakes